 Pumpkin Oatmeal Muffins

-Delicious pumpkin oatmeal muffins are the perfect grab-n-go breakfast or snack with our favorite fall flavors!
-Sweetened with maple syrup, these baked oatmeal cups are super healthy and contain no oil, butter or refined sugar.
+Delicious Pumpkin Oatmeal Muffins are the perfect grab-n-go breakfast or snack with our favorite fall flavors!
+Sweetened with maple syrup, these baked oatmeal cups contain no oil, butter or refined sugar.
 They’re also loaded with fiber so you’ll stay satisfied through the morning.
-These easy pumpkin baked oatmeal cups are easily gluten and dairy free, freezer-friendly and great for both adults & kids!
+Easily made gluten free, dairy free, freezer-friendly and great for both adults & kids!

 These pumpkin oatmeal muffins are absolutely delicious!
 They’re infused with pumpkin, full of warm spices and plenty of chocolate chips.
-Pumpkin oatmeal muffins are great to meal prep for the week.
-My kids love these for an easy breakfast or after school snack and I often enjoy them as dessert with a cup of hot tea.
+I love to meal prep these on Sunday for the week ahead.
+They stay fresh in the fridge for up to one whole week.
+My kids love these for an easy breakfast or after school snack and I often enjoy them as dessert, slathered in almond butter with a cup of coffee or hot tea.

 - Oats.
 For these muffin cups, you need regular old-fashioned rolled oats.
-If you want to keep these muffins gluten-free, I suggest using certified gluten-free rolled oats.
+If you want to make them gluten free, I suggest using certified gluten-free rolled oats.

 - Baking powder.
 To help these rise a bit.

 - Cozy spices.
-This spice combination is what gives these oat cups that classic pumpkin pie flavor.
+This spice combination (pumpkin pie spice, cinnamon, & nutmeg) is what gives these oat cups that classic pumpkin pie flavor.
+Feel free to use just pumpkin pie spice or just cinnamon, if that’s all you have.
+If you’re just using one spice, I would use a full tablespoon.

 - Salt.
 Really brings out the pumpkin flavor!